1984 (Van Halen album): Artwork

-The album cover was art directed by Richard Seireeni and Pete Angelus, and the cover art was painted by graphic artist Margo Nahas.
+The album cover art was directed by Richard Seireeni and Pete Angelus, and the cover art was painted by graphic artist Margo Nahas.
 Seireeni, then Creative Director at Warner Bros.
 Records, had collected a number of artist portfolios for the band to review.
 Among those was the work of Margo Nahas.
 Nahas had initially been asked to create a cover that featured four chrome women dancing, but declined due to the creative difficulties.
-The band reviewed her work once again, and from her previously created material they chose the painting of a putto stealing cigarettes that was used.
+The band reviewed her work once again, and from her previously created material they chose the painting of a putto smoking cigarettes that was used.
 The model was Carter Helm, who was the child of one of Nahas' best friends, whom she photographed holding a candy cigarette.
 The front cover was censored in the UK at the time of the album's release.
 It featured a sticker that obscured the cigarette in the putto's hand and the pack of cigarettes.
 The back cover features all four band members individually with 1984 in a green futuristic typeface.

 Composition

-Musically, 1984 has been described as glam metal, hard rock, heavy metal, synth rock, and pop rock.
+Musically, 1984 has been described as glam/pop metal, hard rock, heavy metal, synth rock, and pop rock.
+Michael Hann of The Quietus comments that the album sees Van Halen become "everything all at once – synthpop, hard rock, thundering metal, art rock", citing "Top Jimmy" as an example of the latter, with its guitar lines being comparable to Talking Heads.
 The album's first two singles, "Jump" and "I'll Wait", feature prominent synthesizers, as does the album's intro track, "1984", a one-minute instrumental.
 Eddie Van Halen played an Oberheim OB-Xa synthesizer on the album except for “I’ll Wait” which was recorded with the newer Oberheim OB-8.
 The reason for this is that Ed's OB-Xa was having an issue staying in tune and while it was being repaired he was sent the newer model OB-8 (which was featured prominently on future Van Halen albums).

+Van Halen became stuck while writing the song "I'll Wait", and producer Ted Templeman suggested that Michael McDonald (with whom Templeman had worked extensively during McDonald's career with The Doobie Brothers) could help them.
+Templeman sent McDonald a copy of Van Halen's instrumental demo of the song, and after getting some ideas, he met with David Lee Roth in Templeman's office, where the two of them worked out the lyrics and melodies.